yoannmoinet/i18njs/README.md

 # i18njs
-An simple i18n for Javascript with a templating feature.
+A simple i18n for Javascript with a templating feature.